HubTou/certwatch/README.md

 ## HISTORY
 This implementation was made for the [PNU project](https://github.com/HubTou/PNU).

+Both for my own needs and those of my company, I wanted an easy way to monitor thousands of certificates expiration dates.

+The initial idea was to use the tool to send an email report of the certificates about to expire, but an Excel report in order to perform all kind of sorts and filtering was quickly necessary...

 ## LICENSE
 It is available under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).